-- 1. Scenic-A picturesque outdoor setting. - 2.
-Still Life-A picturesque indoor arrangement of objects. - 3.
+- 1. Scenic-A picturesque outdoor setting (no people, humans, or animals). - 2.
+Still Life-A picturesque indoor arrangement of objects (indoor setting). - 3.
 Animals-A picture of living animals, birds, insects, etc., taken in their natural or unnatural habitat (zoo pictures permitted). - 4.
 Plants-A picture of living flowers or plants taken in their natural or unnatural habitat (botanical gardens are permitted). - 5.
 Special Effects-(color only) TRICK PHOTOGRAPHY using objects, lighting, lenses, or other equipment to create an illusion or unusual effect.
 Include a detailed description on the Photography Report (CF37) of how you created your special effect.
 Computer software (Adobe® Photoshop®, Adobe® Illustrator®, CorelDRAW®, etc.) may not be used. - 6.
 Character Trait Picture-A picture that portrays one of the ninety character traits listed below.
 The Character Trait must be listed on the 3" x 5" card attached to your entry.
+Character Trait pictures may include people, animals, scenery, objects, or nonliving things.